Theater Erfurt

 Short Report as PDF

-All areas relevant for testing meet the quality criteria of the label "Accessibility tested - barrier-free for people with walking disabilities and partially barrier-free for wheelchair users".
+All areas relevant for testing meet the quality criteria of the label "Accessibility certified - accessible for people with walking disabilities and partially accessible for wheelchair users".

-• The entrance to the theater box office / information desk and the side entrance / evening box office are steplessly accessible (threshold 0.5 cm / 1 cm).
+• The entrance to the theater box office/information desk and the side entrance/evening box office are accessible without steps.

-• All evaluated rooms that can be used by the guest are accessible at ground level or via the elevator.
+• All rooms that can be used by guests are at ground level or accessible by elevator.

-• The counter at the theater box office is 75 cm to 115 cm high, the counter at the evening box office is 85 cm high.
-There is a possibility of communication while sitting.
+• The ticket counter at the theater box office is 75 cm - 115 cm high, and the counter at the evening box office is 85 cm high.
+There is a communication option for seated guests.

-• In the Great House there are 4 wheelchair places in rows 1 and 2, each on the right and left at the beginning of the rows of seats.
-In the STUDIO.BOX wheelchair places in the 1st row can be arranged if necessary.
+• In the main auditorium, there are 4 wheelchair spaces in rows 1 and 2, on the right and left at the beginning of the seating rows.

-• All evaluated passageways and doors are at least 90 cm wide.
+• All raised passageways and doors are at least 90 cm wide.

 Evaluation report: Download as PDF

-All areas relevant for testing meet the quality criteria of the label "Accessibility tested - partially barrier-free for people with hearing impairment".
+All areas relevant for testing meet the quality criteria of the label "Accessibility certified - partially accessible for people with hearing impairment".

 • In the event of an acoustic alarm, no visually perceptible flashing light or flashing signal appears.